devonpmack/react-pokedex-workshop/README.md

 );
 ```

-You should see the page update to include our three buttons for selecting pokemon.
+You should see the page update to include our three buttons for selecting Pokemon .
 However, the buttons won't do anything yet since we haven't programmed them to update the state.

 Let's start with the button for Squirtle; we will add some `onClick` code which will run when the user clicks the button.